Hexxr/gg-notifications/README.md

 📌 Step 1: Install gg-notifications

 1️⃣ Download gg-notifications and place it in your resources/[qb] folder.
-2️⃣ Ensure the folder name is exactly gg-notifications.
+(extract the folder then take out gg-inventory that's inside the main) 2️⃣ Ensure the folder name is exactly gg-notifications.
 3️⃣ Add gg-notifications to your server.cfg to start it automatically: